Abdullah Shelbayh

-Shelbayh has a career-high ATP singles ranking of 276 achieved on 20 February 2023, and is the first Jordanian tennis player to achieve a world rank.
-He also has a career-high ATP doubles ranking of 927, achieved on 8 November 2021.
-He has a career-high ITF juniors ranking of 27 achieved on 12 July, 2021.
-Shelbayh has won 3 ITF singles titles and 2 doubles titles on the ITF Men's Circuit.
+Shelbayh has a career-high ATP singles ranking of world No. 181 achieved on 29 January 2024, and is the first Jordanian tennis player to achieve an ATP world ranking.
+He has a career-high ATP doubles ranking of world No. 290, achieved on 8 January 2024.
+He had a career-high ITF juniors ranking of 27 achieved on 12 July 2021.
+Shelbayh has won three ITF singles titles and one doubles title on the ITF Men's Circuit and one on the ATP Challenger Tour.

 Shelbayh represents Jordan at the Davis Cup, where he has a win-loss record of 10–1.

+Early life

+Shelbayh was introduced to tennis by his father, who was a recreational player.
+He was training in Jordan until he was 14 years old, switching his tennis play to being left-handed in order to emulate his idol, Rafael Nadal.
+In 2018, Shelbayh moved to Mallorca to join the Rafa Nadal Academy.
+Princess Lara Faisal asked Toni Nadal to come to Jordan and see if Shelbayh had what it took to join the academy.
+Toni Nadal was impressed by his talent, prompting Faisal to establish the Rise for Good Sports Fund to help Shelbayh and other young Jordanian prospects in sports.

+During his last junior tennis year, Shelbayh enrolled at the University of Florida for a year and played collegiate tennis.
+In June 2022, he went back to Mallorca to work on turning professional.
+Shelbayh speaks three languages: Arabic, English and Spanish.

 Career

-2022: Top 500, Turned professional
+2022: Top 500

 In September 2022, Shelbayh reached the semifinals of the Manacor Challenger after receiving a wildcard into the main draw, defeating the No. 1 seed and world No. 127 Dominic Stricker in his opening match.
+He became the first player from Jordan to win a match in ATP Challenger Tour history.
 Following this run, Shelbayh made his debut in the world's top 500.

 On December 1, 2022, after one year as part of the Florida Gators men's tennis team at the University of Florida, Shelbayh announced that he would forego his remaining collegiate eligibility in order to turn professional.
 The following week, Shelbayh won his third ITF singles title in Trnava, Slovakia, defeating Daniel Rincón in the final.

 On December 28, 2022, Shelbayh won the second edition of the Arab Masters Tennis Tournament, held in Kuwait City, defeating Benjamin Hassan in the final.
 In addition to prize money of $25,000, the win gave Shelbayh a wildcard to compete in the main draw of the 2023 Qatar Open in Doha.